cheapjack/SourdoughBreadBoy/README.md

-# SourdoughBreadBoy
+# SourdoughBreadBoy🕹️✊🧫

 <img src="images/breadboy_with_slide.jpg" width="400">
 <img src="images/sourdough_life.jpg" width="400">

-Fork of the [BreadBoy](https://github.com/MrBlinky/Arduboy-homemade-package#pin-wiring-table) via the [Arduboy Community Forum](https://community.arduboy.com/t/breadboy-a-100-non-soldering-homemade-arduboy/5910) a non-soldering DIY breadboard based arduino gameboy based on the [Arduboy](https://arduboy.com/).
+Historical materialist fork of the Arduino based [BreadBoy](https://github.com/MrBlinky/Arduboy-homemade-package#pin-wiring-table) via the [Arduboy Community Forum](https://community.arduboy.com/t/breadboy-a-100-non-soldering-homemade-arduboy/5910) a non-soldering DIY breadboard based arduino gameboy based on the [Arduboy](https://arduboy.com/).

-It is a handheld version of the [ArcadeDeBruno](https://domesticscience.org.uk/criticalkits/InF.html) and a response to the [Mikroskopisk PacMan](https://youtu.be/GvZm9EXqrdU) project and the field of biotic gaming.
+It is a handheld version of the [Mikroskopisk PacMan](https://youtu.be/GvZm9EXqrdU) project and an experiment in the field of biotic gaming and part of ongoing *natureculture* experiments in critical making inspired by Science and Technology Studies [ArcadeDeBruno](https://domesticscience.org.uk/criticalkits/InF.html)

-We use the [Slimboy Arduboy2 fork](https://github.com/harbaum/Arduboy2) to make a minimal platform for experimenting with [Prakash Labs](https://web.stanford.edu/group/prakash-lab/cgi-bin/labsite/) DIY paper [Foldscope](https://www.foldscope.com/)
+We use the [Slimboy Arduboy2 fork](https://github.com/harbaum/Arduboy2) to make a resource constrained platform for experimenting with handheld microscopic Interspecies gaming using [Prakash Labs](https://web.stanford.edu/group/prakash-lab/cgi-bin/labsite/) DIY paper [Foldscope](https://www.foldscope.com/).
+Combined with the scientific craft practices of microbiologist, biotechnologist and engineer [Alexandre Benedetto's](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/alexandre-benedetto) PDMS microfluidic techniques, which we explore in the [Lab From A Chip](cheapjack.github.io/LabFromAChip/).
+Games on the platform allow graphics to interact with *Euglena gracilis* a ubiquitous light sensitive photosynthesising algae in microfluidic environments made from impressions of oold vinyl record grooves.

-We also make a DIY version of microbiologist, biotechnologist and engineer [Alexandre Benedetto's](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/alexandre-benedetto) PDMS microfluidic techniques, for the use of his research and his students at BLS Lancaster.
-The technique was inspired by an article originally in [The Worm Breeders Gazette](http://wbg.wormbook.org/2017/07/18/immobilizing-nematodes-for-live-imaging-using-an-agarose-pad-generated-with-a-vinyl-record/) and developed further.

-SourdoughBreadboy is a speculative handheld interspecies gaming platform for a variety of slide based microbiological experiments for learning;
+SourdoughBreadboy is a speculative handheld gaming platform for a variety of slide based microbiological experiments for learning;

  * Simple protist protest environments
  * Identifying and counting yeast